Natasha Andersen

 Natasha Andersen is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Shebah Ronay.
 She debuted on-screen during the episode airing on 23 October 1995.
 She was created by Phil Redmond as one of the serial's original characters.

 Development

+Casting

+Hollyoaks initially focused on the lives and loves of seven teenagers living in a fictional suburb of Chester.
+Natasha was one of the original characters created by Phil Redmond, and she was introduced in the show's first episode, which aired on 23 October 1995.
+Ronay had appeared in Reunion and The House of Eliott, before she went through "endless" auditions and won the role of Natasha.
+She admitted that she let out "a sigh of relief" upon learning he had been cast and celebrated with a bottle of champagne.
+Of the cast, she told Frank Loughlin of the Liverpool Echo: "I don't think anyone of us was prepared for it all.
+I am so excited about seeing the first episode and the reaction to.
+It's been so much fun – we have all worked very full days."

 Characterisation

 Natasha is described as "sophisticated, glamorous and feisty".
 Natasha is described by British newspaper The Independent as being a snooty blonde and "gorgeous".
 They also go on to state that she is "unattainably posh".
 The Liverpool Echo described her as "One of the first Hollyoaks babes, she was sophisticated, glamorous and feisty and the love object of Kurt.

 Departure and death

 Her death was announced in January 1996 and was described as being "sensational scene in an attempt to boost ratings" and added that it would be different from "softer stories about teen romances and spots".
 In the serial's first year on air it received criticism for not having any issue led storylines and was branded soft.
 This prompted producers to develop a hard hitting storyline which involved Natasha, which would result in her death from the use of drugs.
 The storyline made front-page news and marked a change for the serial as they embarked on serious storylines.
 Of Natasha's exit Redmond stated: "Natasha's death depicts the stark reality of unnecessary death coming very close to one group of friendly and fun-loving people for the first time in their lives and how this is bound to change their outlook in many ways".
 Liverpool Echo described the storyline as "the drama's earliest controversial storyline featuring the much-publicised story when Natasha died on the dance floor after her drink was spiked."